Whether it's school work, video editing, spreadsheet managing, or whatever else your job may entail, you need a good laptop to get your tasks sorted.

 As an almost-portable desktop replacement proposition, the combination of its decent screen, stacks of ports, and premium design ensure it's a king of productivity.

-Despite its reasonable price point, the Asus Chromebook C301 is a super laptop for watching online video due to its Full HD display and 15 hour battery life.
-The base model boasts 4GB of memory plus 32GB of storage so there should be enough for all the basic files you have on your device.
+With a 10-hour battery life and budget price point, there's lots to like about this Chromebook.
+The base model boasts 2GB of memory plus 16GB of storage so there should be enough for all the files you have on your device.
 As with every Chrome OS laptop, though, most of your data is stored in the cloud on Google Drive.
-And, at a mere 1.35kg, it is effortlessly portable, too.
+And, at a mere 1.2kg, it is effortlessly portable, too.

 Acer Chromebook 11 N7